Calendar | Arkansas Democrat Gazette

 Back to School Prayer and Pizza set

 Back to School Prayer and Pizza for children will be held at the following churches from 2-3 p.m. on these dates: Nov.
-12, Galilee Missionary Baptist Church; and Dec.
-10, East End Church of God and Christ.
+12, Galilee Missionary Baptist Church and the guest speaker will be Donna Huskey of Old St. James Missionary Baptist Church and director of operations for the University of Arkansas for Medical Sciences Health-Home Health in Little Rock.
+She'll discuss "Choose Life," reminding youth there is hope.
+Sessions will continue Dec.
+10 at East End Church of God and Christ.
 Intercessors will pray at each event.
-Robbie Williams, president of the Helping Hands for the Community Inc., and volunteers will serve the refreshments donated by business leaders (Dr. Martha Flowers, lawyer Efrem Neely, Dr. Brandi Wright, and Dr. Ronatae Graham).
 "Please join the movement through prayer for our children," said Dee Clay, spokesman.
 The event is free and open to the general public.
 Organizers ask that pastors and youth leaders participate.

 Monday, Nov.
 13